vinfreecs/genga/docs/Setup.rst

 	make SM=61 for GeForce GTX 1080 ti make SM=75 for GeForce RTX 2080 ti make SM=86 for GeForce RTX 3090
+	make SM=gfx906 for AMD Radeon VII
+	make SM=gfx90a for AMD Instinct MI200

 When compiling GENGA with the openGL real time visualization, go to the GengaGL directory.